-Water was not part of the analysis for kits B, C, and

-D. Regardless of the submitted sample value, the results for kit A were all approximately 20 ppm (Figure 12).
-The same was observed for kit F (Figure 13).
+Water vapor was not part of the vendor laboratory analyses for kits B, C, and D. Regardless of the submitted sample value, the results for kit A were all approximately 20 ppm (Figure 7).
+The same was observed for kit F (Figure 8).
+Thus, both vendor analyses underestimated the water vapor concentration in samples with "failing" levels of water vapor, erroneously passing the sample.